 - Avoid working the ura on anything but one’s finest-grit sharpening stone thereafter, (with the exception of uraoshi following uradashi, of course).

-The ura is formed by hollow-grinding a lamination of extra-hard high-carbon steel (at least in the case of C&S Tool’s chisels, planes and knives).
-Because it is hard layer of steel is time-consuming to abrade, a wise craftsman will work to keep the ura as deep as possible, and the flat lands surrounding the hollow-ground ura as narrow as possible, as long as possible, thereby minimizing the area of hard steel that must be abraded with each sharpening.
+The ura is formed by grinding the lamination of extra-hard high-carbon steel to form a hollow area.
+Because hard steel is time-consuming to abrade, a wise craftsman will work to keep the ura as deep as possible, and the flat lands surrounding the hollow-ground ura as narrow as possible, as long as possible, thereby minimizing the area of hard steel that must be abraded with each sharpening.

 But no matter how careful we are to preserve the ura, sharpening the bevel makes the blade incrementally shorter, so the day will come, at least in the case of plane blades, when the land at the ura immediately behind the cutting edge, called the “itoura,” (pronounced ee/toh/oo/rah, meaning “ thread ura” ) becomes as thin as a thread.
 Once it disappears, the blade will no longer function.
 This is the only drawback to the Japanese ura feature, and can only be solved by bending brittle steel.